Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Be careful when you exercise.
 If you have had exercise-induced anaphylaxis, do not exercise right after you eat.
 Stop exercising right away if you start to develop any signs or symptoms of anaphylaxis.
 You may first feel tired, warm, or have itchy skin.
 Hives, swelling, and severe breathing problems may develop if you continue to exercise.

 - Carry medical alert identification.
 Wear jewelry or carry a card that says you have a peanut allergy.
 Ask your healthcare provider where to get these items.

-- Use good hygiene.
+- Be careful with food and eating utensils.
 Do not share utensils or food.
 Wash your hands before and after meals.
 An allergic reaction usually will not happen if you only touch peanuts.
 You may have a reaction if you kiss a person who has recently eaten peanut protein.